Holidays

 5 Ways to Maximize Revenue Between Thanksgiving and New Year's Day

-Holiday season is a time for friends and family to come together, celebrate over delicious meals and exchange gifts to show appreciation for one another.
-Throughout the season, consumers are on high alert to find the best gift for their loved ones.
+Throughout the holiday season, consumers are on high alert to find the best gifts for their loved ones.
 All the while, businesses apply every marketing tool in their kit to make their gifts stand out from the competition.

-One of the most popular, and most effective, of these marketing tools is sales discounts.
+One of the most popular — and effective — of these marketing tools is sales discounts.
 Sales discounts come in many forms and can be applied across many marketing channels.
-For instance, restaurants can run a sale leading up to Christmas for apparel or cookbooks in their Merchandise Store or extend promo codes for Ticketed Events or Catering Orders.
+For example, restaurants can run a sale on apparel or cookbooks in their Merchandise Store or extend promo codes for Ticketed Events or Online Catering.

 Limit number of times promo code can be used: This disables the code after a set number of redemptions, whether it’s only once or multiple times.

-Restaurants should also set start and end dates for their promo codes.
-Setting a start date is valuable because restaurants can set it weeks in advance, giving staff one less thing to worry about before the promotion.
-Setting an end date — after which the promo code no longer works — is important because it creates urgency from customers.
+You should also set start and end dates for promo codes.
+Setting a start date is valuable because you can set it weeks in advance, giving staff one less thing to worry about before the promotion.
+Setting an end date, after which the promo code no longer works,creates urgency from customers.
 This ultimately drives higher order rates and more revenue.

-Lastly, once the promo code is activated, restaurants need to get the word out.
-In addition to adding a pop-up alert to their website as Reign did, they can promote the discount on social media, add a post to Google My Business and send marketing emails to their customer lists.
-Remember to include the code name, promo conditions and availability date in all marketing materials, so consumers are fully aware of how and when to redeem the offer.
+Lastly, once the promo code is activated, it’s important to get the word out.
+In addition to adding a pop-up alert to your website, promote the discount on social media, add a post to your Google Business Profile and send marketing emails to your customer list.
+Remember to include the code name, promo conditions, and availability date in all marketing materials, so consumers are fully aware of how and when to redeem the offer.

-Thanks to first-party restaurant technologies, restaurants have access to more guest data than ever.
+Thanks to restaurant technologies like the BentoBox Marketing & Commerce Platform, restaurants have access to more guest data than ever.
 Third-party platforms like delivery marketplaces have spent years applying this data to customer acquisition and retention campaigns, but now the power is back in restaurants’ hands.

-3. Turn On Automated Marketing & Loyalty Programs
+3. Turn on Automated Campaigns & Loyalty Programs

-With the busy season upon us, restaurants may be unable to give their undivided attention to segmenting diners and sending personalized emails.
-If only there was a way to automate the process and drive more orders in the process…
+During the holiday season, you might be unable to give your undivided attention to segmenting diners and sending personalized emails.
+Thankfully, there’s a way to automate the process and drive orders in the background.

 7-Day Promo Email.
 This campaign sends an email one week after a diner’s first purchase, thanking them for ordering directly and offering a promo to order again (e.g., $5 off, 10% off or free delivery).
 Sending an email on the same day of the week as their first order increases the likelihood of them placing another order.